 How to Enable Save to Camera Roll for Future Stories:

-- Go to Settings & Privacy → Settings.
+- Navigate to Settings & Privacy → Settings.

-- Find Save to Camera Roll and toggle it on.
+- Select Save to Camera Roll and toggle the switch to the “On” position.

 Are Third-Party Recovery Apps Worth It?